Office Location: FSC 239

 I began teaching at Shippensburg University in 1996.
 Prior to that, I moved around the western United States, earning my BS, MS, and PhD in New Mexico, Wyoming, and Arizona respectively.
-In between my MS and PhD studies, I spent six years teaching junior high and high school science and coaching track and cross country in New Mexico.
+In between my MS and PhD studies, I spent six years teaching junior high and high school science and coaching track and cross country in northern New Mexico.
 Although I am interested in anything dealing with ecology or evolution, my real fascination is with the ecology of salamanders, turtles, and vernal ponds.
 I also have a strong interest in conservation biology, as human impacts threaten the future of the organisms and wild places that I cherish.
-My wife and I live on a small farm north of Shippensburg, where I spend my much of my spare time enjoying the natural world and restoring native habitats.
+My wife and I live on a small farm north of Shippensburg, where I spend much of my spare time enjoying the natural world and restoring native habitats.

 Ecology and evolution

 Alex Shupinski 2017-2018 – The effects of grazing within wetland easements on vegetation structure and occupancy, abundance and species richness of birds.

 Hanna Roos 2017-2018 - Habitat use, movement, and home range of bog turtles (Glyptemys muhlenbergii) in southeastern, PA

 Claudia Knutelski 2017-2018 - The impact of population density on survivorship and metamorphosis in wood frogs (Lithobates sylvaticus).

 Sam Govan 2016-2018 - Factors influencing the diet of the red-spotted newt, Notophthalmus viridescens, in vernal pools in southcentral Pennsylvania

 Joshua Frost 2017-2018 - Examining pollinator diversity in cattle-grazed and ungrazed wetlands.